insidesherpa/JPMC-tech-task-2/README.md

 <code> python2 datafeed/server.py </code>

+If you encounter an issue with `datautil.parser`, run this command:

+	pip install python-dateutil

 Run <code>npm install</code> to start the React application.

 To run the app in development mode, run <code>npm start</code> in the project directory.